echosniperx/echosniperx/README.md

 - 👋 Hi, I’m @echosniperx
 - 👀 I’m interested in arts and games.
-- 🌱 I’m currently learning CS50!
+- 🌱 I’m currently learning CS50 and working on Automation through UIPath Studio.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...